 NATIONAL DAY CALENDAR CLASSROOM – WEEK 24 – February 3, 2019

 During the first week of February, science is on the National Day Calendar Classroom.
-National Period Table Day gives us a fun challenge.
+National Periodic Table Day gives us a fun challenge.

 While we’re at it, the archives include activities for National Weatherperson’s Day and Safer Internet Day.
 As always, trivia, crossword puzzles, and word searches provide more activities for our students, too!